Kevin de León: 2018 U.S. Senate election

-Los Angeles City Council (2020–present)
+Los Angeles City Council (2020–2024)

-Prior to joining the Los Angeles City Council, de León was a senior analyst and distinguished policymaker-in-residence at the UCLA Luskin School of Public Affairs; as well as a Distinguished Fellow for Climate, Environmental Justice and Health with the USC Schwarzenegger Institute at the University of Southern California.

 In 2020, de León was a candidate for a March special election to the Los Angeles city council.
 The seat had previously been vacated by José Huizar, who was the subject of an investigation into possible corruption charges.
 In June 2020, Huizar was arrested and charged with several counts of bribery and corruption.
 De León was elected in the special election to succeed him, and assumed office on October 15, 2020.

+After winning election, de León was paid $109,000 by the AIDS Healthcare Foundation (AHF) for consultancy work, as well as over $100,000 from an electrical workers' union for work as a strategic advisor, as well as over $100,000 from the University of Southern California, between $10,001 and $100,000 from California Community Foundation, between $10,001 and $100,000 from Elemental Excelerator, between $10,0001 and $100,000 from New Venture Fund.
+His salary as council member was $220,000.
+Once in the City Council, De León reportedly pressured one of his staffers, who had no experience investigating housing issues and who had tried to intimidate L.A. police officers, to stop investigating alleged building and health code violations at properties owned by AHF in De León's district.
+Internal communications revealed by the L.A.
+Times showed that De León told a staff member that angry messages are "coming from the top" of L.A.P.D. about the staff member's aggressive words aimed at L.A. police officers.
+An ethics experts expressed concerns about conflicts of interests by De Leon over another alleged instance of failing to disclose AHF's payment in a meeting before taking a City Council seat, but no concerns were raised about AHF's ethics.

 In 2021, de León advocated against SB 9, which would allow for the construction of duplexes in lots that are zoned as single-family home neighborhoods.
 The bill was intended to alleviate the severe housing shortage in California.
 That same year, de León sought to stall the construction of a rapid transit bus line through Eagle Rock, which prompted a critical editorial by the Los Angeles Times which characterized de León as a "spoiler."

 In 2022, de León championed the "Clean Streets Now" plan, his plan to reduce illegal dumping throughout the city.